PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 ### 3.3 Getting started

 GitHub Desktop will allow us to easily start using version control.
 GitHub Desktop offers a Graphical User Interface (GUI) to use Git.
 A GUI allows users to interact with a program using a visual interface rather than relying on text commands.
 Though there are some potential advantages to using the command line version of Git in the long run, using a GUI can reduce the learning curve of using version control and Git.
-If you decide you are interested in using the command line you can find more resources at the end of the lesson.

 #### 3.3.1 A note on terminology